 1. Your Dog’s Name

-Your dog’s name might seem like an obvious choice for the ID tag, but there is a certain amount of controversy surrounding this option.
+Your dog’s name might seem like an obvious choice for the ID tag, but there is controversy surrounding this option.
 The concern is that someone with nefarious intentions can use your dog’s name to earn his trust, call him over, and run off with him.

 Having your dog’s name on his tag can help a stranger with good intentions gain his trust, so the choice is yours.
 Some believe it isn’t worth the risk, and others think that if someone wants to run off with a dog, they will find a way, even without the dog’s name.